 - See also:

 The opening parts of the movie take place in Bratislava, the capital of Slovakia.
-At the time, Slovakia was still part of Czechoslovakia and communist, so they actually filmed the Bratislavan sequences in Vienna.
+At the time, Slovakia was still part of Czechoslovakia and communist, so they filmed the Bratislavan sequences in Vienna.

 The first scenes feature a classical concert where Bond and a colleague await the defection during the interval of Russian general Georgi Koskov.